Benjamin Giezendanner

-Benjamin Giezendanner (/de/; born 22 April 1982) is a Swiss businessman and politician who currently serves as a member of the National Council (Switzerland) for the Swiss People's Party (SVP) since 2019.
-He previously served on the Grand Council of Aargau being elected as the youngest member only aged 18 in 2001.
+Benjamin Giezendanner (/de/; born 22 April 1982) is a Swiss businessman and politician who is a member of the National Council (Switzerland) for the Swiss People's Party (SVP) since 2019.
+He previously was on the Grand Council of Aargau being elected as the youngest member only aged 18 in 2001.
 In the 2023 Swiss federal election he was a candidate for Council of States (Switzerland), but lost election against Marianne Binder-Keller.
 Giezendanner is the youngest son of former National Councillor Ulrich Giezendanner (b.
 1953) and brother of incumbent Grand Councillor Stefan Giezendanner (b.
 1978).

 Early life and education

 Giezendanner was born 22 April 1982 in Langenthal, Switzerland, the youngest of three children to Ulrich Giezendanner, businessman and former politician, and his first wife Helene Giezendanner (née Rüegger; d.
 1997).
 His oldest brother, Oliver, died in early childhood.

 His paternal family originally hailed from Wattwil, St. Gallen, Switzerland.
 His grandfather Johann Ulrich Giezendanner formed Giezendanner Group in 1934, which specializes in transportation and logistics.
 A maternal great-grandfather was among the founders of Stahlrohr A.-G. (which would later be integrated into Benteler International).

 Giezendanner was raised in Rothrist, Switzerland, where he attended the local schools.
 He completed a banking apprenticeship at UBS in Aarau.
 After spending nine months in San Diego, California, he returned to Switzerland, where he studied Economics at the University of St. Gallen (Licentiate I).
 However, he did not graduate.